lukso-network/docs/docs/learn/dapp-developer/siwe.md

 ---
-sidebar_label: 'Sign-In with Ethereum'
+sidebar_label: '🦄 Log-in a Universal Profile'
 sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Sign-In with Ethereum

-The [LUKSO UP Browser Extension](https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn) is compatible with [EIP-4361: Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361).
-Therefore, if the message you want to sign complies with this standard, the LUKSO UP Browser Extension will show a custom login screen.
+# Log-in a Universal Profile (SIWE)

 <div style={{textAlign: 'center'}}>

 <img
     src="/img/learn/siwe.png"
     alt="Example of Sign-In with Ethereum screen"
-    width="400"
+    width="300"
 />

 </div>

+The [Universal Profile Browser Extension](https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn) is compatible with [EIP-4361: Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361).
+Therefore, if the message you want to sign complies with this standard, the LUKSO UP Browser Extension will show a custom login screen.

-## 1. Get the Universal Profile address
+## Get the Universal Profile address

 ```js
 import Web3 from 'web3';